Okarche, Oklahoma: History

 The Okarche post office was established June 28, 1890.
 Cheyenne and Arapaho lands were opened to settlement by land run on April 19, 1892.
 The town was incorporated in 1905 – two years before statehood.
-The name of the town is derived from parts of three words, Oklahoma (OK), Arapaho (AR), and Cheyenne (CHE).
+The name of the town is a portmanteau, derived from parts of three words, Oklahoma (OK), Arapaho (AR), and Cheyenne (CHE).
 The Southern Arapaho and Cheyenne Native American tribes had been relocated to Oklahoma from the northern Great Plains in the late 19th century.
 The town's population hovered in the 400s for more than three decades after statehood had risen to over 1,200 by 2010.

 By the late 1890s, German immigrants were a greater part of the population and German a widely used language of the community.
 Many had come to America in the wave of 1.5 million German immigrants to the United States in the 1880s and lived in states to the north such as Iowa, Nebraska, or Missouri before coming to Oklahoma Territory.
 Catholic and Lutheran churches with schools were established as immigrants sought to keep faith and customs from the old country alive in their new home.
 St. John's Lutheran Church was founded in 1892 and Holy Trinity Catholic Church in 1893.
 Worship and education was conducted principally in German until American entry into World War I in 1917.
 Bilingual worship would continue for about two decades.